 Press, Awards, and More

-Melinda Harrison, author of Personal Next, talked with Canadian sportscaster Ron MacLean about the difficulties athletes have to overcome after retirement.
+Melinda Harrison, author of Personal Next, talks with Canadian sportscaster Ron MacLean about the difficulties athletes have to overcome after retirement.

-In this Fast Company article, Melinda Harrison, author of Personal Next, shared advice on designing a post-COVID-19 life.
+In this Fast Company article, Melinda Harrison, author of Personal Next, shares advice on designing a post-COVID-19 life.